 Example

-4. Extensive Libraries and Frameworks
+4. Large Libraries and Frameworks

 - Flask and Django: Web development frameworks that simplify building web applications.